Fission chambers for in-core use

 Description

-They are critical components for reactor neutron flux monitoring, and can be used to detect thermal neutrons in high flux, to monitor the reactor fuel burn-up, to control start-up, intermediate and power ranges.
+Fission chambers are critical components for reactor neutron flux monitoring and can be used to detect thermal neutrons in high flux, to monitor the reactor fuel burn-up, and to control power in the source, intermediate, and power ranges.

 Gas filled neutron detectors are designed to operate in three modes: